weitsunglin/cpp-gitaction-template-using-leetcode/README.md

 ## 27. Remove Element

 ## 136. Single Number
+Using XOR to efficiently find once-only numbers, because A⊕0=A & A⊕A=0

 ## 203. Remove Linked List Elements
 The process of removing an element from an associative list is divided into two phases.